-Our Buddy system which links classes across the school together and we also set up individual Buddies for children who need them at playtimes.
+Our Buddy system which links classes across the school together.
 Some of our children prefer to stay inside at playtimes as they need time away from other people and we can also accommodate this.
 We have a comprehensive PSCHE curriculum that supports all of our children to be healthy in both their physical and mental health.
+Our curriculum also supports children to develop healthy habits when it comes to use of the internet, social media and other technology in an age appropriate manner.

-Extra pastoral support arrangements are made for listening to the views of children and young people with SEN and measures to prevent bullying e.g. listening boxes are positioned in both KS1 and KS2 areas where children can post concerns.
+Extra pastoral support arrangements can be made for listening to the views of children and young people with SEN. We know that these children may need additional support to express themselves.
+Listening boxes are positioned in both KS1 and KS2 areas where children can post concerns.
 Each classroom has a prayer box too.

-Our SENCo can offer specialist advice for children with social communication and interaction difficulties and refer children to the West Sussex Learning Behaviour Advisory Team for additional advice and strategies.
+Our SENCo can offer specialist advice for children with social communication and interaction difficulties and can refer children to the Autism and Social Communication team.
+Additionally we can refer to the West Sussex Learning Behaviour Advisory Team for additional advice and strategies for a range of needs.